 The proposed bill would amend current statutes by requiring the Department of Health Services (DHS) to convene stakeholders and staff to develop recommendations for ensuring the provision of obstetrics and gynecology services in low-volume, high-risk rural communities.
 Specifically, the bill mandates that DHS submit a report of these recommendations to the Governor, the President of the Senate, and the Speaker of the House of Representatives by December 31, 2026.

-Additionally, the bill includes a provision that would repeal the DHS's recommendation and reporting requirements on January 1, 2028.
-This update would replace any existing language regarding similar requirements, thereby streamlining the process and extending the timeline for reporting.
-Overall, the bill aims to enhance healthcare access in rural areas while establishing a clear deadline for the DHS's recommendations.
+Additionally, the bill includes a provision that would repeal the requirement for DHS to provide these recommendations and report after December 31, 2027.
+This update would replace any existing language regarding similar recommendations and reporting requirements, thereby streamlining the process and extending the timeline for compliance.